 - Knows when you get home and take off—Because of lots of smart thermostats geofence with your phone, your home will be put into an energy-efficient setting when you take off and be cozy when you get back.

 - Remote temperature management—You’ll be able to see your home’s temp from just about any location, due to an app on your phone.

 - Monitor heating and cooling use—Many smart thermostats provide in-depth data through their app, like how long you used heating and cooling on a specific day.

 - Reminders—Certain smart thermostats will let you know about crucial maintenance tasks, such as when you’re due to put in a new air filter.

-Having said that, there’s a few areas you should take into account when considering getting a smart thermostat in your residence:
+Having said that, there are a few areas you should take into account when considering getting a smart thermostat in your residence:

 - Compatibility—Depending on the type and age of your heating and cooling system, a smart thermostat might not work.
 If you’re not sure, it’s advisable to check with an HVAC professional like Air Houston Mechanical LLC.
 We also suggest having it professionally installed.
 This ensures that you have the correct number of wires and that it’s connected accurately.
 Some systems don’t include a common wire, which causes compatibility problems with a smart thermostat.
 This wire energizes your thermostat, so if your house doesn’t have a C-wire, we can add one.

 - Housing situation—If you own your residence and plan to be there for a long time, it’s a good investment to get a smart thermostat.
-If you’re thinking about moving soon or rent, we recommend holding back unless you want to take the thermostat with you.
-If you rent, you’ll usually need to have your landlord’s permission first prior to putting in a new thermostat.
+If you’re thinking about moving soon or renting, we recommend holding back unless you want to take the thermostat with you.
+If you rent, you’ll usually need to have your landlord’s permission first before putting in a new thermostat.

 - Cost—Smart thermostats cost more than programmable thermostats, and we advise having yours professionally installed.
 However, the energy savings over its lifetime can help pay for itself.